Why Generate a DMARC Record?

 mailto:dmarc@yourdomain.comfor aggregate reports

-Step 3: Copy and Publish
+Step 3: Copy and publish

 The generator produces the complete DNS record.
 Copy it to your DNS management interface: